nihaltowfiq/nihaltowfiq/README.md

 -   🥅 2022 Goals: Master at Frontend (React.js, Next.js, Redux, PWA, etc.), Expert in TypeScript and contribute to Open Source projects.
 -   ⚡ Fun fact: I love cycling/biking in my free time & travel to new places.

 My expertise are in HTML, CSS, SCSS, Bootstrap, TailwindCSS, JavaScript (ES6), TypeScript, React.js, Next.js, Redux.
-Also, familiar with Node.js, Express.js, MongoDB.
+And also familiar with Node.js, Express.js, MongoDB.

 Overall, I am an expert in React.js.
 I have work on Next.js for SEO friendly, SSR and SSG websites.
 I have work on many CSS framework or tool such as SCSS, Bootstrap, TailwindCSS etc. I can design pixel-perfect webpages as like as provided design.
 I have also experience working with Node.js, Express.js and MongoDB for my full stack projects.
 I can make restAPI and can integrate them with the front-end.
 Moreover, I am a quick learner.
 So, I am able to learn anything perfectly in a short time.